The Best Survival Axes Can Split, Chop & Defend In A Pinch

 The Final Word

-Any tool as versatile and useful as an axe should be a part of your survival.
+EVERYONE should own a tool as versatile and useful as an axe.

 It’s a single tool that can do a million different tasks.